 What is the Creole vs. Cajun distinction that new Louisiana residents should understand?

-Louisiana is culturally the most complex state in the United States, and the Creole/Cajun distinction is foundational to understanding it.
-Creole refers to people and culture of mixed French, Spanish, African, and Native American heritage — the culture, architecture, food, and music they created, centered historically in New Orleans.
-Cajun refers to the French-Acadian settlers (deported from Nova Scotia by the British in the 1755 Great Expulsion) and their descendants, who populated the prairies and bayous of southwest Louisiana.
-The two traditions produced distinct music, cooking, and community cultures that are each specific to Louisiana and different from each other.
-Understanding the distinction rather than conflating both as “Louisiana culture” is a basic act of cultural respect that residents who engage with the state’s communities will find reciprocated.
+It is foundational to reading the state.
+Creole, in Louisiana, refers to people and culture of mixed French, Spanish, African, and Native American heritage – the architecture, food, and music they created, centered historically in New Orleans.
+Cajun refers to the French-Acadian settlers exiled from Nova Scotia in the 1755 Great Expulsion and their descendants, who populated the prairies and bayous of southwest Louisiana.
+The two produced distinct music, cooking, and community life, each specific to Louisiana and different from the other.
+Knowing the difference rather than collapsing both into “Louisiana culture” is a basic courtesy that residents who engage with local communities tend to see returned.

 What is Louisiana’s employment base for new residents?

-Five major sectors: (1) Petrochemical manufacturing and oil and gas — the Mississippi River industrial corridor’s refining and chemical complex employs tens of thousands; offshore Gulf of Mexico operations support extensive engineering and service employment concentrated in Lafayette and Houma.
-(2) Healthcare — Ochsner Health and LCMC Health are the primary New Orleans systems; major Baton Rouge health systems anchor the capital region.
-(3) State and federal government — the Baton Rouge state complex, naval installations, and the Army Corps of Engineers provide stable employment.
-(4) Education — LSU, Tulane, Loyola, Xavier, Southern, and the community college system.
-(5) Tourism — a primary economic sector in New Orleans supporting significant employment in food, hospitality, and entertainment.
+Five major sectors: (1) Petrochemicals and oil and gas – the Mississippi River industrial corridor’s refining and chemical complex employs tens of thousands, while offshore Gulf operations support engineering and service work around Lafayette and Houma.
+(2) Healthcare – Ochsner Health and LCMC Health lead in New Orleans, with major systems anchoring Baton Rouge.
+(3) Government – the Baton Rouge state complex, naval installations, and the Army Corps of Engineers.
+(4) Higher education – LSU, Tulane, Loyola, Xavier, Southern, and the community college system.
+(5) Tourism – a primary economic sector in New Orleans supporting food, hospitality, and entertainment jobs.

-Why does Louisiana retain its native-born residents at the highest rate of any US state?
+Why does Louisiana have the highest share of native-born residents of any US state?